apostolidhs/klark-js/README.md

 }
 ```

+## Plugin System

+We can take advantage of the injection API methods and plug-in modules on the fly.
+Those modules can either be loaded from a file in the file system, or from a pure JS function.

 ## Unit Tests

 From the bibliography, there are many ways to structure the unit testing process.
 We will Follow a common used pattern that works fine on a large-scale source code tree.
-We will try to test each plugin separately.
-In order to accomplish the isolated testing, we will create at least one testing file on each plugin.
-For instance, our `/plugins/db/mongoose-connector/` folder could consists from the following files:
+Essentially, we will test each plugin separately.
+In order to accomplish the isolated testing,
+we will create at least one testing file on each plugin.
+For instance, our `/plugins/db/mongoose-connector/`
+folder could consists from the following files:

 * `index.js`, that contains the functionality of mongoose-connector.
 * `index-test.js`, that tests the `index.js` functionality.